Thuirox/Thuirox/README.md

+{::options auto_ids="false"}

 <p align="center">
   <img src="https://github.com/justabayet/justabayet/blob/main/public/images/justabayet/title.png" style="width:50%; height:auto;" />
 </p>

 Software development is the world of creation where only passion, and effort set the boundaries.

-## BarkBudget
+<h2>BarkBudget</h2>
 Unleash Your Financial Potential.

-[BarkBudget](https://bb.justabayet.com) the react companion that helps you achieve your financial goals by forecasting your future earnings and expenses, providing you with a clear view of your financial situation and guiding you towards your financial freedom.
+<a href="https://bb.justabayet.com" target="_blank">BarkBudget</a> the react companion that helps you achieve your financial goals by forecasting your future earnings and expenses, providing you with a clear view of your financial situation and guiding you towards your financial freedom.

-## Engineering User Interfaces with Beat Gestures
+<h2>Engineering User Interfaces with Beat Gestures</h2>

 Video game exploiting a hand gesture recognition module where players must perform predefined gestures following a music.